 The New Zealand Transport Strategy (NZTS) was released in December 2002.
 The Minister of Transport's foreword in the NZTS states that it is about "creating a sustainable transport system that is also affordable, integrated, safe and responsive to our needs".
 The five objectives of the NZTS have been built into the Land Transport Management Act (LTMA) 2003 and resulting amendments to other pieces of legislation, including a number of amendments to the LTA 1998 and its requirements for producing a RLTS (s175(2) of the LTA 1998).
-The requirements for producing a public transport, reduced congestion, improved road safety, greater use of travel alternatives such as telecommuting, and the provision of walking and cycling infrastructure.

-RLTS were amended to better reflect the vision, principles and objectives of the NZTS, to ensure vertical integration of national, regional and local transport policy.
+The requirements for producing a RLTS were amended to better reflect the vision, principles and objectives of the NZTS, to ensure vertical integration of national, regional and local transport policy.

 The NZTS identifies several overarching key focus areas for the transport system, through its vision and principles.
-These translate to achieving the outcomes of an increased proportion of travel by
+These translate to achieving the outcomes of an increased proportion of travel by public transport, reduced environmental, social & economic well-being, resilience & flexibility